tracy2811/Computer-Science-Cheat-Sheet/README.md

 # Computer-Science-Cheat-Sheet

 These cheat sheets are made during my undergraduate Computer Science study.
-Although ciriculumn differs from university to university, the elementary is not.
+Although ciriculumn differs from university to university, the elementary does not.
 These cheat sheets help me pass courses with high scores, I hope they will help you too.
 I highly recommend to use these cheat sheets in complement to materials provided by your professors to review and prepare for exam.
 Good luck!

 ----